 - "The Reason You Suck" Speech: Delivered by Hody, Hyozou, and Decken to Hatchan.

-- Threatening Shark: Four of them, to be precise:
+- Threatening Shark: Four of them are shark-type Fish-men:

 - Hody Jones the Great White.

 - Zeo, the Japanese Wobblegong/Carpet Shark.
 (Although he looks more like Zoidberg).

 - Daruma the Cookiecutter.

 - Verbal Tic: Dosun seems to inject their names into their sentences.